People: Owen Latta

 “With Latta, I wanted to redefine some of the wines I’ve tried when natural wine just came to Australia (such as Gravner, Bini, Jean Foillard, Overnoy, Labet, Jean-Yves Peron…).
 With Eastern Peake, terroir is the magical component.
 And of course – vintage variation.
 Without that there would be no excitement.
 We could just blast the wine with chemicals and call it a day.”

 “Today the natural wine scene stands strong, but not separate from conventional wine.
-The old guard had a huge influence on us, most of them going into the direction of chemical-free farming and winemaking because they realized that this was the right path.
+The old guard had a huge influence on us and now most of them are going into the direction of chemical-free farming and winemaking because they realized that this was the right path.
 When big wineries get out of the box, that drives us to endless possibilities.
 It also brings fellowship to the scene.”

 In 2018 Owen was awarded the prestigious Gourmet Traveller Wine - Young Winemaker of the Year.
 This just confirmed that what he was doing was putting him on a good path.

 “It’s extremely expensive to own vineyards in Victoria and even more expensive to hire seasonal workers to pick the grapes (around $30-$35/hour), but we keep pushing our agenda.
 We own 5ha of land and buy grapes from growers that we’ve known for over 20 years.
 My goal with Eastern Peake is to stick to 3 grapes and make wine that expresses Grampians terroir to the fullest.”